Yahoo Japan

 Yahoo!
-Japan (ヤフー, Yafū) is a Japanese internet company originally formed as a joint venture between American internet company Yahoo! (later merged with Verizon) and the Japanese company SoftBank.
-It is headquartered at Kioi Tower in the Tokyo Garden Terrace Kioicho complex in Kioicho, Chiyoda, Tokyo.
-Yahoo!
-Japan's web portal is the most visited website in Japan, and its internet services are mostly dominant in the country.
-According to The Japan Times, as of 2012, Yahoo Japan had a footprint on the internet market in Japan.
+Japan (ヤフー, Yafū) is a Japanese web portal.
+It was the most-visited website in Japan in October 2018, and among the top 50 worldwide.

+In 2020, Yahoo!
+Japan was the 4th most visited website in Japan and contains many services outside search, including auctions, weather, and mapping services.
 In terms of use as a search engine, however, it has never surpassed Google.
 The company is the second largest search engine used in Japan as of July 2021, with a market share of 19% behind Google's 77%.

-In March 2021, the company merged with Line Corporation, placing both companies under parent Z Holdings.

 History

 Yahoo! and SoftBank formed Yahoo!
 Japan in January 1996 to establish the first web portal in Japan.
 Yahoo!
 Japan went live on April 1, 1996.
 Yahoo!
 Japan was listed on JASDAQ in November 1997.
 In January 2000, it became the first stock in Japanese history to trade for more than ¥100 million per share.
 The company was listed on the Tokyo Stock Exchange in October 2003 and became part of the Nikkei 225 stock market index in 2005.

 Yahoo!
 Japan acquired the naming rights for the Fukuoka Dome in 2005, renaming the dome as the "Fukuoka Yahoo!
 Japan Dome".
-The "Yahoo Dome" is the home field for the Fukuoka SoftBank Hawks, a professional baseball team majority owned by SoftBank.
+The "Yahoo Dome" is the home field for the Fukuoka SoftBank Hawks, a professional baseball team, majorly owned by SoftBank.